The Columbus Campus is closed: More

 8. What do I do if I don't get into paramedic school the first time?

 The best advice we can give is to get experience as an EMT and take more classes at Columbus State.
 Both of these add points or partial points to your score for admission into the Paramedic Program and the experience is likely to improve your score on the written test.

 9. How do I become a flight paramedic?

 Most of the flight services around including Medflight of Ohio require five years of ALS (paramedic) experience preferably in a busy, urban setting.
 They also require many additional certifications such as ACLS, BTLS, ATLS, PALS, PEPP, NRP, ABLS, CCEMT-P, FP-C, and preferably instructor certifications in some.
 Critical care experience either in hospital or on a transport team is also preferred.

-There is no state sanctioned nurse to medic program and schools are permitted to develop a plan of training on an individual basis.
-We will evaluate a candidate's experience and knowledge level and design a program for the individual.
-At minimum it will involve at least six months of classroom and field time.
-The basic requirements for entry are that the RN has at least 2 years recent experience in an emergency or critical care setting (ED, ICU, CCU), Ohio EMT certification, and ACLS certification and competence.
+Yes, the next program starts September 2, 2016.
+It's a year long program.
+The basic requirements for entry are that the RN has at least 2 years recent experience in an emergency or critical care setting (ED, ICU, CCU), Ohio EMT certification, ACLS certification, and ITLS certification and competence.

 EMTs and paramedics work as technicians in most of the emergency departments in Columbus, as well as some other units (ICU, CCU, OB).
 Some companies hire EMTs to perform insurance exams.
 Some industries hire EMTs in a variety of safety and security positions.